alexey-medvedchikov/ansible-rabbitmq/README.md

 rabbitmq
 ======

 This role configures RabbitMQ cluster.
-This playbook is derived from alexeymedvedchikov.rabbitmq but adds the ability to use FQDN.

 Requirements
 ------------

 Clustering requires proper short hostname resolution on every node in cluster.
-Use some /etc/hosts setup role for this.
 All other requirements are listed in metadata file.

 Role Variables
 --------------